MCP Server

 - "New API Key" → enter a name (e.g.,

-Claude Code MCP), pick an expiry → "Create" - Copy the displayed key (
+QA Note production server), pick an expiry and permissions → "Create" - Copy the displayed key (

 qn_...) immediately to a safe location (shown only once)